DIY Comfrey balm Recipe | Soothe Agony & Heal Naturally

 What is comfrey?

+What Is Comfrey 1Despite its invasive nature, comfrey is highly valued in permaculture gardening for its deep roots that draw nutrients from the soil, making it an excellent mulch or soil amendment.
 For those unable to grow comfrey themselves, dried comfrey leaf or root can be purchased online to make homemade balms.
 Alternatively, ready-made comfrey balms are available from small-scale producers on platforms like Etsy.
-Catering to individuals seeking natural skincare products without the need for DIY preparation.

 Comfrey in Medicine